semlix/semlix/docs/source/schema.rst

 object.
 The ``Format`` object calls its analyzer (see text analysis) to break the string into tokens, then encodes information about each token.

-Whoosh ships with the following pre-defined formats.
+semlix ships with the following pre-defined formats.

 =============== ================================================================
 Class name      Description